gergelyorosz/GhostSocialCasper/README.md

 In `assets/css/screen.css` in the `15.
 Elusive Font` section add your own `.elusive-icon.myIcon:before` selector.
 The theme uses the [Elusive Icon](http://elusiveicons.com/icons/) set - adding icons that this font supports are straightforward.

+### License

+The theme is licensed under the [Apache License 2.0](https://raw.githubusercontent.com/gergelyorosz/GhostSocialCasper/master/LICENSE.txt)

+### Credits

+The theme is an extension to the orginal [Casper theme](https://github.com/TryGhost/Casper).
+Some modifications were inspired by the [Minimalistic Blog Theme](http://blog.rriegger.com/free-ghost-cms-template/) by [Raphael Rieger](https://github.com/rriegger)